drpetersonfernandes/SimpleLauncher/SimpleLauncher/parameters.md

 **Emulator Parameters (Example):** <br>
 **Fullscreen Parameter:** <br>

-You need to install Dokan from [GitHub](https://github.com/dokan-dev/dokany) to mount files on Windows.<br>
+If you use a CHD file 'Simple Launcher' will automatically mount the CHD file before launching the emulator.
+You need to install Dokan from [GitHub](https://github.com/dokan-dev/dokany) for the logic to work.<br>
 Before converting your games from ISO to CHD ensure the ISO is decrypted.<br>
-'Simple Launcher' will mount the CHD file into a virtual drive, then load the game using a custom logic.<br>

 **Option 2 — Use decrypted ISO files**